ashishpatel26/ML-Notes-in-Markdown/13-Appendix/01-Programming/02-Python/03-Pandas.md

 9. **Standard deviation**: The method `std()` can be used for finding out the standard deviation for any given column.
 10. **Unique objects**: Unique categories in any categorical column can be found using the `unique()` method.
 11. **Frequency Count**: The frequency  of factors in a column containing factors by using the `value_counts()` method on that column.
 Optionally, we could specify the `dropna` argument to this method with a Boolean Value specifying whether or not to involve null values.
+12. **Data Type**: We can explore the data type for any column that we want to, by having a look at the values of the attribute `dtypes` for each column in data frame.

 ## Time Series with Pandas